Aiman123-aa/screen-time-and-relationship/README.md

-# Screen exposure of children and parent-child interaction
+# Does the excessive screen exposure affect parent-child relationship
 Screen exposure is the time spent in watching or using all kinds of screen media.
 Media use has many positive and negative consequences for children.

 Parent-child interaction is important for children development.But this interaction can be disturbed because of screen use of both parents and children.